hazemanwer2000/manytools/gui/scene-gazer/README.md

 # Overview

-`scene-gazer` is a video renderer, that is able to load video metadata.
+`scene-gazer` is a video file viewer and directory explorer.

+## Viewer

+The viewer renders the video file, and loads metadata information, if existent.

+The metadata file must reside under `../VIDEO-FILE-NAME.json` relative to the video file.

+## Explorer

+The explorer displays the video file hierarchy under the directory, and loads metadata information for each nested file and directory, if existent.

+The metadata file must reside under `../FILE-NAME.json` relative to the video file or directory.

-## Example: Metadata File
+## Metadata

 ```
 {
     "tags": [
         "Category / Label"
     ],
+    "descr
     "chapters": [
         {
             "description": "La-bla!",